sokoljator/CAUTI-metabolomics/README.md

 Include this statement in your paper:

-> "The code and data supporting this study are available at [GitHub URL].
+> "The code and data supporting this study are available at [https://github.com/sokoljator/CAUTI-metabolomics/CAUTI_metabolomics_analysis.py].
 > Strain descriptions and metadata are provided in Supplementary Table S1.
 > All statistical analyses were performed using the CAUTI Metabolomics Analysis
 > Pipeline (v1.0), implemented in Python 3.8+ with dependencies listed in